Introduction

 st[token]

 a building block for other applications and protocols (e.g., as collateral in lending or other trading DeFi solutions).
-Liquid staking gives an opportunity to maximize the earning potential while having the best of both worlds; - Providing an alternative to exchange staking, solo staking, and other semi-custodial and decentralised protocols.
+Liquid staking gives an opportunity to maximize the potential while having the best of both worlds; - Providing an alternative to or even encompassing exchange staking, solo staking, and other semi-custodial and decentralised protocols.

 Solo staking is great, but it comes with some disadvantages.
 Setting up a validator node requires a pristine technical understanding, brings with it a minimum deposit of 32 ETH in Ethereum case, slashing and offline penalties can get very severe if the staking is managed improperly and finally the staked amount is locked up for a significant period.